 - Internal injuries.

 - Crushed bones and other crush injuries.

 - Amputation of a digit or limb.

-Accident victims could also suffer from secondary injuries, such as infections of open wounds.
-Even if the infection enters a surgical wound created to repair an accident injury, the defendants may need to pay for the medical expenses and extra pain and suffering you suffer.
+Truck accident victims could also suffer from secondary injuries, such as infections of open wounds.
+Even if the infection enters a surgical wound created to repair an accident injury, the defendants may need to pay for the medical expenses and extra pain and suffering they caused you to suffer.

 Additionally, accident injuries could exacerbate existing illnesses and injuries.
 The defendants are also responsible for expenses and other damages related to the aggravated injuries because you would not have been worse off if not for the defendants’ negligent actions.